 My preferred LT workout: 6-8 x 5minutes at LT, 60 seconds at 50% LT

-Cool down: 5-10minutes of easy cycling, gradually reducing the intensity.
+Cool down: 5-10minutes of easy cycling, with a gradual reduction in intensity.

 What intensity should you use for LT intervals?

 Here, we want the interval intensity to be close to lactate threshold intensity.
 If you’re familiar with cycle training and using power meters, this would be close to FTP cycling power.

 And, if you’re using heart rate, this would be between 85-90% of your maximum “cycling” heart — depending on your level of conditioning.
 Here, we’re looking for an intensity that you could sustain for around 40-60minutes in a race situation.